 Schools For Refugees (“SFR”), incorporated as a not-for-profit organization in December 2010, provides support in the form of monetary distributions, scholarships and business advice to primary and secondary schools dedicated to educating children of refugee families in Sub Saharan Africa.

 The first recipient school is the St. Bakhita Nursery and Primary School, a community school located in the Kiryandongo Refugee Settlement in Bweyale, Kiryandongo District, Uganda.
-Kiryandongo was a United Nations-sponsored refugee settlement formed in 1989 and maintained with support from UNHCR until 1997, when responsibility was transferred to the Ministry of Local Government, Office of the Prime Minister.
+Kiryandongo is a United Nations-sponsored refugee settlement formed in 1989 and maintained with support from UNHCR until 1997, when responsibility was transferred to the Ministry of Local Government, Office of the Prime Minister.
 Prior to 2010, up to 30,000 refugees from Sudan, along with refugees from Kenya and other African countries, occupied the Camp.
 In 2013 only approximately 3000 Sudanese Acholi refugees remained in the camp.
-By 2016, with the outbreak of tribal violence and political instability in South Sudan, over 50,000 Dinka and Nuer left South Sudan for the relative safety of the Kiryandongo Refugee Settlement in Uganda.
+Since 2016, with the outbreak of tribal violence and political instability in South Sudan, over 50,000 Dinka and Nuer left South Sudan for the relative safety of the Kiryandongo Refugee Settlement in Uganda.

 The St. Bakhita Nursery and Primary School was built in the ranch occupied by Sudanese refugees in 1995.
 The school was operated by a Catholic order until 2005, at which time the Sisters closed the school and moved their education activities to southern Sudan.
 The school was abandoned until 2008, when the parents and other interested members of the Acholi refugee community restarted the school as a community nursery and P1 to P5 primary school.
 Subsequently, the P6 and P-7 classrooms were added.
 The school was staffed with volunteer teachers from the community who recognize the importance of pre-school (nursery) student preparation and the need to provide primary school education to their children.
 Parents of students contributed what little they had to provide some paper and pencils and maize for a mid-day meal.

 The school operated on a shoestring until 2010, when Michael Anywar, a refugee in the Kiryandongo Refugee Settlement from South Sudan, had a chance meeting with Charlie Roscoe in the settlement.
 With Michael’s encouragement, Charlie, his wife Susan, their son John, and Bosco Oringa, a childhood friend of Michael, incorporated Schools For Refugees, a 501(c)(3) corporation in Maine, USA.
 Since then, substantially all support has been provided by contributions from Schools for Refugees (SFR).
-The school is operated by dedicated teachers and volunteer Parent Teacher Association members.
+The community school is operated by dedicated teachers and volunteer Parent Teacher Association members.
 A mid-morning meal is provided to every student every day, but as a mixture of maize and water, it is not optimally nutritious.
 The goal of SFR is to support each classroom and every teacher and student in those classrooms, according to the priorities set forth by the teachers and Parent Teacher Association.

 SFR’s secondary goals are to provide scholarships for graduates of St. Bakhita School to attend secondary school and to provide stipends to the teachers and staff so they can continue their own education.
 This access to education will play a key role in their future success.